-The Directive on measures to reduce the cost of deploying high-speed electronic communications networks (2014/61/EU) aims at facilitating and incentivising the roll-out of high-speed electronic communications networks by reducing its cost.
-It includes measures such as the sharing and re-use of existing physical infrastructure, which are expected to create conditions for a more cost efficient network deployment.
+The Directive on measures to reduce the cost of deploying high-speed electronic communications networks (2014/61/EU), aims to facilitate and incentivise the deployment of high-speed electronic communications networks by reducing its cost.
+It includes measures, such as the sharing and re-use of existing physical infrastructure, which are expected to create conditions for a more cost-efficient network deployment.
+It will help create a digital economy that delivers sustainable economic and social benefits based on modern online services and fast internet connections.

-The measures of the Directive scale up national best practices in four main areas:
+The measures of the Directive focus on four main areas:

 - Access to existing physical infrastructure (e.g. ducts, poles or masts) including those belonging to energy and other utilities, for operators willing to deploy high speed broadband networks